ehmasuk/ellevo/README.md

 # Ellevo

 Ellevo is a simple landing page designed to sell a single product.
-Built with Next.js and Tailwind CSS, it provides a clean and responsive interface to showcase your product effectively.
+Built with Next.js and Tailwind CSS, it provides a clean and responsive interface to showcase product effectively.

 ## Live demo